 Cats are naturally curious.
-A pen, a set of keys, or a fragile knick-knack can catch her attention and tempt her to jump up to explore this "toy" that has been left for her to find.
-By keeping shelves clear of clutter, you can also lessen your cat's interest in exploring places you don't want her to go.
+A pen, a set of keys, or a fragile knick-knack can catch their attention and tempt them to jump up to explore this "toy" that has been left for them to find.
+By keeping shelves clear of clutter, you can also lessen your cat's interest in exploring places you don't want them to go.
 This can also be beneficial to you as cats are known for knocking things off shelves, and unfortunately they aren't good at handling a broom and dustpan to clean up the mess after themselves.

 Keep Food off Kitchen Counters

-A cat's sense of smell is much better than yours, so if she smells something tasty, she's likely to jump up to try to sneak a nibble.
-That can be dangerous for her, depending on what the food is.
+A cat's sense of smell is much better than yours, so if they smell something tasty, they are likely to jump up to try to sneak a nibble.
+That can be dangerous for them, depending on what the food is.
 By keeping counters clear of food and crumbs, you'll discourage your kitty from leaping onto your kitchen counters.
-If you find that your cat is intensely curious about what you're making for dinner—and won't stay off the counters while you're preparing it—simply shut her in another room until the kitchen is clean.
+If you find that your cat is intensely curious about what you're making for dinner—and won't stay off the counters while you're preparing it—simply shut your cat in another room until the kitchen is clean.

 Shut the Blinds

-Cats like to jump to windowsills to take in the outdoor view.
-If there's a windowsill that you don't want your cat to use, simply shut the blinds to take away her kitty TV.
-But make sure you give her at least one spot to look outside, as cats enjoy watching the world go by.
+Cats like to jump to window sills to take in the outdoor view.
+If there's a windowsill that you don't want your cat to use, simply shut the blinds to take away the kitty TV.
+But make sure you give your cat at least one spot to look outside, as cats enjoy watching the world go by.

 A cat jumping condo gives your furry friend a place to jump, exercise, and explore.
-Keep it interesting for her by rotating her toys, boxes to hide in and even crumpled pieces of paper to bat around.
+Keep it interesting for them by rotating the toys, boxes to hide in and even crumpled pieces of paper to bat around.
 Be imaginative!
 Cat trees are also an excellent way to let your cats jump and climb to their hearts desire.
 It's important to note that you shouldn't completely eliminate your cat's ability to jump.
-It's part of their innate behavior built in to their DNA from their ancestors, where they would climb trees to escape predators as well as stalk their prey from high above before pouncing.
-Providing an approved place for her to exercise her jumping skills will also help keep her off of other high areas where she might not be welcomed.
+It's part of their innate behavior built into their DNA from their ancestors, where they would climb trees to escape predators as well as stalk their prey from high above before pouncing.
+Providing an approved place for exercise and jumping will also help keep your cat off of other high areas where they might not be welcomed.

 Use Double-Sided Tape

 It's true that jumping is coded in your cat's DNA.
-She is hardwired to enjoy being up high where she is safe, but it is also good as her parent to understand her need to be hidden away from everyone.
-If you notice your cat jumping up high more frequently or shying back in hard to reach areas like cabinets or the top of a closet it might be because she is hiding an injury.
-Because of their ancestoral lineage, cats that are injured will hide themselves away to keep out of reach of predators.
-She might also be trying to get away from some other sort of danger if she feels afraid.
-It's helpful to understand what she might be fearful of to help remove it from her environment.
-Slowly, as she starts to feel safer, she will come back down to your level and interact more.
+They are hardwired to enjoy being up high where they are safe, but it is also good as the parent to understand the need to be hidden away from everyone.
+If you notice your cat jumping up high more frequently or shying back in hard to reach areas like cabinets or the top of a closet it might be because they are stressed or not feeling their best.
+Because of their ancestral lineage, cats that are sick or injured will hide themselves away to keep out of reach of predators.
+They might also be trying to get away from some other sort of danger if they feel afraid.
+It's helpful to understand what they might be fearful of to help remove it from the environment.
+Slowly, as your cat starts to feel safer, they will come back down to your level and interact more.

 Cats are natural jumpers so you shouldn't discourage the behavior altogether.
 But with a little training, you can teach your cat where not to leap.